Brain Fog & Neuroimmune Shifts

 This is stress physiology overruling executive function.

-You swing between grounded insight and “who is this?” irritability.
-Limbic rewiring, neuroimmune shifts, insulin swings, sleep fragmentation, and estrogen withdrawal all narrow the signal-to-noise ratio.
+One moment grounded, the next snapping at something minor.
+The swing between insight and reactivity is limbic rewiring — the signal-to-noise ratio narrowing as neuroimmune load rises.
+Executive function is still intact; it’s getting outcompeted.
+Limbic rewiring, neuroimmune shifts, insulin swings, sleep fragmentation, and estrogen withdrawal all narrow the ratio.

 Cortical bandwidth compression — the limbic system is louder; executive function is still intact underneath.